w3c/smufl/markdown/README.md

 Version 1.4 is the second version to be released by the W3C Music Notation Community Group.
 Versions of SMuFL prior to version 1.3 were released by Steinberg.

 ### Status of this document
 This specification was published by the [W3C Music Notation Community Group](https://www.w3.org/community/music-notation/).
 It is not a W3C Standard nor is it on the W3C Standards Track.
-Please note that under the [W3C Community Final Specification Agreement (FSA)](https://www.w3.org/community/about/agreements/final/) other conditions apply.
+Please note that under the [W3C Community Contributor License Agreement (CLA)](https://www.w3.org/community/about/agreements/cla/) other conditions apply.
 Learn more about [W3C Community and Business Groups](https://www.w3.org/community/).

 If you wish to make comments regarding this document, please send them to [public-music-notation-contrib@w3.org](mailto:public-music-notation-contrib@w3.org) ([subscribe](mailto:public-music-notation-contrib-request@w3.org?subject=subscribe), [archives](https://lists.w3.org/Archives/Public/public-music-notation-contrib/)).